Home » Migration » Master Office 365 Staged Migration: A Comprehensive PowerShell Tutorial!

 For Verification run the following command:

 Step 4.
-Produce and Begin Batch Stage Migration
+Produce and Begin Batch Office 365 Staged Migration

 Users can utilize cmdlet New-MigrationBatch in Exchange Powershell for the creation of batch migration for cutover migration.
-They can make a migration batch and begin it automatically that includes AutoStart parameter.
+They can make a migration batch and begin it automatically including the AutoStart parameter.
 Otherwise, it can be created and started manually after utilizing the cmdlet Start-MigrationBatch.

 For Verification run the following command: